-Memory utilization is greatly improved with the PRIMOS operating system because one user can write procedures that others can share.
+Memory utilization is greatly improved with PRIMOS because one user can write procedures that others can automatically share.
 Prime systems make maximum use of procedure sharing.
 That means a shared procedure exists no more than once on disk and once in memory regardless of the number of users accessing it.
 Prime's system architecture provides for separation of "pure" re-entrant code, static storage and dynamic storage.
-A stack architecture provides a re-entrant recursive environment for program execution.
+A stack architecture provides a re-entrant, recursive environment for program execution.
 Prime's shared high-level language translators generate re-entrant code.
-All high-level language libraries are also shared.
+All highlevel language libraries are also shared.
 Programs are dynamically linked to shared libraries and PRIMOS operating system services at runtime.